lijon/AudioShareSDK/README.md

 5. Double-click on the right-hand side of the selected row, under the "Compiler Flags" column.

-6. Type: `-fno-objc-arc` into the field, and press the return key to commit the new compiler flag.
+6. Type: `-fobjc-arc` into the field, and press the return key to commit the new compiler flag.

 Export to AudioShare
 --------------------